-When providing services, our top priority is always the safety of our clients and caregivers.
-To that end, we continue to follow these safety measures for all of our caregiving staff:
+When providing personal caregiver services, our top priority is always the safety of our clients and caregivers.
+To that end, we continue to follow these COVID-19 safety precautions for all of our caregiving staff:

 - Monitoring personal health daily for COVID-19 symptoms (new onset of fever, cough, sore throat and/or shortness of breath)